Pain

 What Is a TENS Machine Used For?

-A TENS machine may help provide short-term symptom relief for selected conditions.
-These include:
+A TENS machine may help provide short-term symptom relief for selected pain conditions.
+Common examples include:

-A TENS machine mainly targets sensory nerves to reduce pain.
-An EMS machine (electrical muscle stimulation) stimulates muscles to contract.
+A TENS machine mainly targets sensory nerves to assist pain relief.
+An EMS machine, or electrical muscle stimulation machine, stimulates muscles to contract.

-As a practical step, use pain relief to keep moving within tolerable limits.
-Track what helps, then build activity gradually instead of doing a big spike in walking, lifting, or training.
+As a practical step, use pain relief to stay active within tolerable limits.
+Track what helps, then build activity gradually instead of making a sudden jump in walking, lifting, or training.

-If pain is limiting your movement, a TENS machine may provide short-term relief that helps you stay active.
-However, ongoing pain usually benefits from proper assessment to identify contributing factors and guide treatment.
-A physiotherapist can help confirm whether a TENS machine suits your situation and explain safe pad placement and settings.
+If pain is limiting your movement, a TENS machine may help you stay more comfortable while you work on recovery.
+However, ongoing pain usually needs proper assessment to identify contributing factors and guide treatment.

 TENS Machine Products